sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/daily-plan.md

 - **Remove Orders**
   - When applied to *planned* Orders, then Orders will be removed from the Daily Plan.
 A later run of the Daily Plan Service will not try to add Orders to the given date.
 - **Copy Orders**
-  - **Start Time**: Copies Orders to a future daily plan date.
+  - **Start Time**: Copies Orders to a future Daily Plan date.
 Date/time input is similar to modifying an Order's start time.
-  - **Keep Daily Plan Assignment**: Calendar-based dependencies from Notice Boards will be resolved to the original daily plan date.
+  - **Keep Daily Plan Assignment**: Calendar-based dependencies from Notice Boards will be resolved to the original Daily Plan date.
   - **Ignore Job Admission Times**: Jobs can be limited to run on certain days and/or in certain timeslots.
 Orders arriving have to wait for the next available timeslot.
 The option forces Jobs to start independently from such limitations.

 #### Modify Start Time

 - **Now**: Orders will start immediately.
 - **Specific Date**: Orders will start on the given date and time.
-Orders will be assigned the related daily plan date when it comes to resolving calendar-based dependencies.
+Orders will be assigned the related Daily Plan date when it comes to resolving calendar-based dependencies.
 - **Relative to Current Time**: Orders will start with an offset to the current time in seconds or in hours, minutes, seconds, for example *15* to start in 15 seconds or *01:30:15* to start 1 hour, 30 minutes and 15 seconds later.
 - **Relative to Start Time**: Orders will start with a positive or negative offset to their original start time in seconds or in hours, minutes, seconds, for example *-04:00:00* to start 4 hours earlier or *+12:00:00* to start 12 hours later.
-The Orders' assignment to the original daily plan date remains in place when it comes to resolving calendar-based dependencies.
+The Orders' assignment to the original Daily Plan date remains in place when it comes to resolving calendar-based dependencies.

 #### Modify Parameterization